Houston hospital threatens to fire workers who refuse COVID-19 vaccine

 Houston Methodist — a medical center and six community hospitals — rewarded its vaccinated workers with an extra $500 back in March, while also signaling that at some point the shots would no longer be voluntary for its workers.

-As of April 8, 96% of the health system's management and nearly 86% of staff had been vaccinated, according to Boom, who led the nearly two-hour discussion to address concerns and answer questions about the vaccines.
+As of Friday, 89% Houston Methodist employees had complied with its vaccination policy, Boom stated in his email to employees.
+Out of about 1,200 in management who were required to be vaccinated by mid-month, two chose to leave.
+"We are sorry that they made that choice, but by doing so, they are putting themselves before the safety of our patients, which is not consistent with our culture," he wrote.
+"By getting to 100%, we can show our community and our patients how much we care about them."

-Despite that progress, the hospital system's new vaccination requirement prompted an online petition against the policy, started by an unidentified person who claims to be on staff.
+Despite that goal, the hospital system's new vaccination requirement prompted an online petition against the policy, started by an unidentified person who claims to be on staff.

 "Many employees are scared that they will lose their job or be forced to inject the vaccine into their body against their will to keep their jobs and feed their family.
 We just want the power to choose for ourselves and not take this basic American right away from us!
 Please help our cause to fight for all the nurses, physical therapists, respiratory therapists, pharmacy staff, phlebotomists, etc.," the petition states.
-It had nearly 3,000 signatures as of Friday afternoon.
+It had more than 3,000 signatures as of Friday evening.

 "Keep you out of the funeral home"